va4ok/jira2git-tools/README.md

 Open tampermonkey plugin page in your Chrome or FireFox browser.

-Create new user sacript and paste copied script.
+Create new user script and paste copied script.

 Save script and done.